Lee Elder

 Robert Lee Elder (July 14, 1934 – November 28, 2021) was an American professional golfer.
-In 1975, he became the first African-American to play in the Masters Tournament, where he missed the cut.
+In 1975, he became the first black golfer to play in the Masters Tournament, where he missed the cut.
 Elder was invited to the tournament after he won the 1974 Monsanto Open.

-Personal life
+Early life

-One of ten children, Elder was born in Dallas, Texas, to Charles and Almeta Elder.
-He was nine years old when his father was killed in Germany during World War II, and his mother died three months later.
-At the age of 12, Elder found himself moving from one ghetto to another before being sent to Los Angeles, California, to live with his aunt.
-Elder frequently cut classes to work as a caddie, and after two years at Manual Arts High School he dropped out.
+In 1934, Elder was born in Dallas, Texas.
+He is the son of Charles and Almeta Elder.
+Elder was one of ten children.
+He was nine years old when his father was killed in Germany during World War II and his mother died three months later.

-Elder met his first wife, Rose Harper, at a golf tournament in Washington, D.C.
-The two married in 1966.
-After getting married, Rose gave up her golfing career to become his manager.
-They later divorced.
+At the age of 12, Elder found himself moving from one ghetto to another before being sent to Los Angeles, California to live with his aunt.
+Elder frequently cut classes to work as a caddie and after two years at Manual Arts High School he dropped out.